220pmc/stats220/index.md

 | --- | --- |
 | **Photo 2** | **Caption** |

-However, I believe that it will be a liitle bit boring to see lots of 4-square memes.
+However, I believe that it will be boring to see lots of 4-square memes.
 Thus, I added a frame around the images and annotations by calling image_scale and image_extent function 4 times.
 I think the meme now is more interesting and eye-catching.
 The two original images are border-free.
 ![](/images/forecast.png)
 ![](/images/reality.png)